Yes, I know, it's mid-January. But I'm not quite ready to pack this up.

 On the day of the garage sale, I camped out in front of her house to get first dibs.
 I was surprised that I didn't have any competition for it.
 It was $20, which, yes, was quite a steal.

 And when I look up, there's the tree topper.
-It's a 1960s plastic angel that seems just perfect.
-I think I paid a whole quarter for her at a church rummage sale.
+It's a star with an angel in its center and it seems just perfect.
+I think I paid a whole quarter for it at a church rummage sale.

 Yes, she is wrapped around the tree with a bit of wire.
 It seemed the way to go because I didn't want to damage the branch at the top.